I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 Foods to avoid as much as possible if you have thyroid disease include:

-While this list can act as a great starting point, we still need to make some modifications to direct it at thyroid patients.
+While this list can act as a great starting point, we still need to make some modifications to direct it to thyroid patients.

 But, even if you didn’t want to make any modifications, these food groups would be better than eating the “Standard American Diet”.